Login | Register

 You’ve made a wonderful decision to discover Trinidad and Tobago!
 Tobago is perfect for restoration: lazing on picture-perfect beaches or an escape into nature – whether silently observing the island’s diverse wildlife, or pushing your body to the limit while mountain biking or windsurfing!
 Trinidadians work hard and play hard: the island’s an economic powerhouse and in some ways the festival capital of the Caribbean.
 But then there are oases like Grande Rivière, where you can spend the weekend turtle watching, kayaking and hiking in near perfect peace.
 And Discover Trinidad & Tobago is here to help you make the most of your time here.

-So you have chosen to explore the unique Caribbean islands of Trinidad and Tobago: congratulations!
-For in these two islands, distinct as they are, you will find a spectacular natural environment, a creative and self-reliant people, brimming with humour, candour and a spirit of festivity, and a country not overrun by tourism.
+In these two islands, distinct as they are, you will find a spectacular natural environment, a creative and self-reliant people, brimming with humour, candour and a spirit of festivity, and a country not overrun by tourism.
 In both islands, you will find an honesty, playfulness, warmth and independence that define the spirit of a nation and an awe-inspiring natural environment.
 These are our communities, our cities, our people, and our islands, and it is to these that Discover Trinidad & Tobago hopes to introduce you.
+Here’s some more to introduce you to the islands.

 We’re at the southern end of the Caribbean island chain, just seven miles off the coast of South America.
 You can see the mountains of Venezuela clearly from Port of Spain.